zalmanovmaxim-alt/devsecops-final-project/README.md

 - **Repository URL**: `https://github.com/zalmanovmaxim-alt/devsecops-final-project.git` (or your repo URL).
 - **Branch Specifier**: `*/main`.
 - **Script Path**:
-    - If using the main file: `Jenkinsfile` (Just the filename if it's in the root).
+    - If using the main file: `Jenkinsfile`
-    - If using a custom file: `devops-infra/jenkins/Jenkinsfile-custom` (Full path from repo root).
-    - *Note: `pipe1` failed previously because it looked for `devops-infra/jenkins/Jenkinsfile` which didn't exist until we fixed it.*

 ### 4. Save and Build
 1. Click **Save**.